Like many Americans, I have grown tired of anti-vaxxer bravado.

 All of these hurdles point us to an obvious conclusion: The safest, most cost-effective option in this scenario is to get vaccinated.

-Last month, Delta CEO Ed Bastian announced that the remaining 25 percent of unvaccinated Delta employees will need to pay a $200 monthly fee to cover the risk of hospitalization due to coronavirus.
+In August, Delta CEO Ed Bastian announced that the remaining 25 percent of unvaccinated Delta employees will need to pay a $200 monthly fee to cover the risk of hospitalization due to coronavirus.

 “The average hospital stay for COVID-19 has cost Delta $50,000 per person.
 This surcharge will be necessary to address the financial risk the decision to not vaccinate is creating for our company,” Bastian said in a memo to employees.